 Unearned revenue arises when assets are recognized before revenue recognition criteria have been satisfied.
-The unearned revenue for OBCM consists of materials fees received in the current year which pertains to the next school year.
+The unearned revenue for CVA consists of materials fees received in the current year which pertains to the next school year.

-14. Deferred Inflows of Resources and Deferred Outflows of Resources
+14. Deferred Outflows of Resources and Deferred Inflows of Resources

-A deferred outflow of resources is a consumption of assets by OBCM that is applicable to a future reporting period and will not be recognized as an outflow of resources (expense/expenditure) until then.
+A deferred outflow of resources is a consumption of assets by CVA that is applicable to a future reporting period and will not be recognized as an outflow of resources (expense/expenditure) until then.
+The deferred outflow of resources related to pension is described in Note IX.

-A deferred inflow of resources is an acquisition of assets by OBCM that is applicable to a future reporting period and will not be recognized as an inflow of resources (revenue) until that time.
+A deferred inflow of resources is an acquisition of assets by CVA that is applicable to a future reporting period and will not be recognized as an inflow of resources (revenue) until that time.
+The deferred inflow of resources related to pension is described in Note IX.